ionic-team/ionic-app-scripts/README.md

 We welcome any PRs, issues, and feedback!
 Please be respectful and follow the [Code of Conduct](https://github.com/ionic-team/ionic/blob/master/CODE_OF_CONDUCT.md).

+We use Node 6, and NPM 5 for contributing.

 ### Publish a release

 Execute the following steps to publish a release: